 Risk factors for chemo brain

 Breast cancer patients can also adopt coping strategies designed to address specific chemo brain symptoms.
 First, it might be helpful to know that while chemo brain is unpleasant, it does not affect all areas of intelligence and it is to a great degree temporary.
 To address specific chemo brain symptoms, women can make lists and keep detailed calendars to organize their lives, become more systematic in their daily routines, check all their work or other written output, and prepare more thoroughly for business meetings or travel.
 In other words, women can take advantage of the more lucid times to organize and set up for the times when thinking is more difficult and less reliable.
+Getting enough sleep (to facilitate the brain's memory storage and housekeeping functions) could be important.

 Preserving brain health in old age

 Generally speaking, rates of cognitive impairment increase with age.
 However, individuals vary considerably and genetic heritage is only part of the reason.
-The following factors increase the likelihood of cognitive impairment in old age: depression; lack of exercise; diet high in saturated fat, trans fats and/or sugar; high levels of systemic inflammation; diabetes; high blood pressure; and high cholesterol.
+The following factors increase the likelihood of cognitive impairment in old age: depression; lack of exercise; diet high in saturated fat, trans fats and/or sugar; exposure to cadmium; high levels of systemic inflammation; diabetes; high blood pressure; and high cholesterol.
 Maintaining satisfying social connections and a healthy lifestyle might protect against cognitive decline in some women.
 One important 2023 study reported that regular multivitamin use is associated with reduced cognitive decline in old age, however it is not clear how it affects possible long-term effects of chemo brain.

 Endocrine treatments can also impair cognitive functioning